shreyash-jadhav818/amazon.clone/README.md

 # amazon.clone
-An Amazon cone made by using HTML and CSS
+An Amazon clone made by using HTML and CSS